roqua/documentation/content/developer/rom/dossier/responses.md

 Responses are questionnaire completions, although they need not be filled out yet.
 Upon creating an invitation, responses for all selected questionnaires are created.
 At this point, the responses have status `new`.
 When the patient fills out the questionnaire for the answer, its status will change to `completed`.

-## List open responses for given token

-If you know the token that can be used to log in as a respondent, you can use that to request a list of the names of the questionnaires that will be presented when logging in with that token.
-This can be done without any authentication, and CORS is allowed for this particular resource so that external applications can do this request clientside with an AJAX call.

-    GET /api/v1/pending_questionnaires.json?token=:token

-### Response

-<%= headers 200 %>
-<%= json "questionnaires" => [
-  {
-    "key"               => "srs",
-    "name"              => "SRS",
-    "short_description" => nil
-  },
-  {
-    "key"               => "oq45",
-    "name"              => "OQ-45",
-    "short_description" => "Outcome Questionnaire"
-  },
-  {
-    "key"               => "scl90",
-    "name"              => "SCL-90",
-    "short_description" => "Klachtenlijst"
-  }
-]
-%>

 ## List all responses for dossier

 Requests for more detailed information about responses are namespaced under a specific [dossier](/developer/rom/dossier/dossiers/), which is the `/api/v1/dossiers/DOSSIER_ID` path.
 In this path `DOSSIER_ID` is the external identifier used by the EPD to represent this patient.